Mot93/Monitored-Process/README.md

 Author Information
 ------------------

-If you like my work and whant to know more, visit my website:
+If you like my work and want to know more, visit my website:
 [mattiarubini.com](https://www.mattiarubini.com)